mail2thota/ansible_provision/nginx/README.md

 ##### Note: rsync links required to install rsync package on bootstrap machine and all tars must be unzipped.

 ### OPTION 2 - executing script with argument 'N'
-Installs NGINX server and downloads all required repositories from internet.
+PROXY_URL param prior to executing the script which installs NGINX server and downloads all required repositories from internet.

 ##### Note: This required internet connection
   ```